Junior Master Gardener

 The National Wildlife Federation and the Junior Master Gardener program have joined forces to create an engaging learning opportunity for children.
 This curriculum will help children learn about the habitat needs of wildlife and develop a greater appreciation for the environment.
 The program culminates in a community service project, as the students develop a site recognized by the NWF as a Certified Schoolyard Habitat.

-This curriculum seeks to engage children through powerful garden- and ecology-themed children’s books.
-It uses six books to inspire learning through outdoor activities, creative expression and open exploration.
+This curriculum seeks to engage children through the powerful garden- and ecology-themed children’s books.
+It uses six books to inspire learning through outdoor activities, creative expression, and open exploration.
 Dozens of hands-on activities encourage leadership development, individual responsibility, community involvement, and the development of critical thinking skills.

 Junior Master Gardener: Level 2

 This level 2 curriculum for the Junior Master Gardener program combines the teacher/leader guide with reproducible pages for young participants.
 Through dozens of exciting and fun activities, students can investigate plant growth and development, take part in service learning projects, and earn certification—all while undertaking an urgent mission to defeat Dr. Thistle!

 While following the continuing saga of the evil Dr. Thistle and his plot to rule the earth’s ecosystems, students in grades 6-8 can learn important lessons on soils and water.
 Topics in this book include soil color, texture, and structure; soil nutrients; soil improvement; soil conservation; the water cycle; aquifers, watersheds, and wetlands; water movement; and water conservation.
 Each of the eight chapters contains three hands-on activities to reinforce the concepts covered.
 Also included is a section on service learning and career exploration projects connected to soil and water.